pankajmokashi/react-product-catalog/README.md

 # React Product Catalog

 A **React Product Catalog** application built with **React (Vite)** and **Tailwind CSS**.
-This project demonstrates how to create a modern, responsive product catalog with features such as product listing, filtering, sorting, and detailed views using reusable components and React Router.
+This is a modern, responsive product catalog project with features such as product listing, filtering, sorting, and detailed views using reusable components and React Router.

 ---